wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/fluent-forward.rst

 ^^^^^^^^^
 .. versionadded:: 3.11.4

 Enables TCP keepalive on the connection with the Fluent server.
-With the default configuration, the agent will wait undefinitely for the server to confirm a delivery.
+With the default configuration, the agent will wait indefinitely for the server to confirm a delivery.
 If ``<timeout>`` is disabled, or no data is available to send, the agent is unable to detect a broken connection.

 This option allows enabling TCP keepalive and tune its options.
 When the connection becomes idle during ``<idle>`` seconds, the agent will start delivering one keepalive probe every ``<interval>`` seconds.
 If no response is received after ``<count>`` attempts, the agent will reset the connection.